pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

 **Author**: `Michael Lazos <https://github.com/mlazos>`_

-NOTE: This document is out of date in need of an update - in the mean time the `comprehensive manual for torch.compile
+NOTE: This document is out of date and in need of an update - in the mean time the `comprehensive manual for torch.compile
 <https://docs.google.com/document/d/1y5CRfMLdwEoF1nTk9q8qEu1mgMUuUtvhklPKJ2emLU8/edit#heading=h.ivdr7fmrbeab>`__ is
 the best resource for troubleshooting.